Sweden flag Sweden: Business Environment

 Lowest rate of 6%: domestic passenger transport; books (including e-books); newspapers and some periodicals; admission to cultural events (excluding cinema); writers and composers; admission to sports events; use of sports facilities.

-Zero-rated: medicines supplied on prescription or sold to hospitals; printing and other services related to the production of magazines for non-profit making organisations; intra-community and international passenger transport.
+Zero-rated: exports of goods and related services, medicines supplied on prescription or sold to hospitals; printing and other services related to the production of magazines for non-profit making organisations; intra-community and international passenger transport.

 For a detailed list of items subject to reduced rates, consult Skatteverket's website.